electric-sql/electric/docs/integrations/deployment/supabase.md

 Select an AWS region for your database to be hosted in.
 To reduce latency, we recommend that this is close to, or ideally in same region as, your Electric sync service.

-Create the new project and wait a few moment for it to be setup.
+Create the new project and wait a few moments for it to be setup.

 :::info
 All Supabase Postgres instances come with logical replication enabled and the permissions needed for Electric to work.